ramanm262/SuperMAG-availability/README.md

 # SuperMAG-availability
-Short notebook for determining SuperMAG station data availability
+Determine SuperMAG station data availability by year, geographic location, and your definition of "available".